NotnHeavy/TF2-Weapon-Manager/README.md

 - My own framework for custom weapons/wearables
 - Strange weapon support for inhibited weapons
 - Supporting dropped weapons
+- A future plugin to replace the existing ammo reserve attributes with custom attributes that work on a per-weapon basis rather than a per-ammo type basis
+- A future plugin to fix a lot of weapons that don't work in custom slots

 ## Dependencies
 This plugin is compiled using SourceMod 1.12, but should work under SourceMod 1.11.